Am0rphous/CheatSheets/Microsoft/README.md

 # M i c r o s o f t

-## Delete partition with PowerShell
+## Delete a partition with PowerShell
 Open PS as admin and run these commands.
 Remember to select apropriate partition.
 ````powershell
 diskpart